Julian/lean-across-the-board/docs/api.rst

     ``pf``, given an injectivity condition via ``pf.some_injective``.

-.. theorem:: playfield.playfield_decidable_in
+.. definition:: playfield.playfield_decidable_in

-.. theorem:: playfield.playfield_repr_instance
+.. definition:: playfield.playfield_repr_instance

-.. theorem:: playfield.pos_from
+.. definition:: playfield.pos_from

     Given a surjectivity condition of ``pf.index_at``, and an injectivity condition of ``pf.some_injective``, the type there exists a ``pos : m × n' such that``\ pf pos = some ix`.

-.. theorem:: playfield.pos_from'
+.. definition:: playfield.pos_from'

     Given a surjectivity condition of ``pf.index_at``, and an injectivity condition of ``pf.some_injective``, we can retrieve the